Generalized Foguel-Hankel Operators: Introduction

 It is well known \cite{Garnett2006} that we can identify isometrically $H^p(\mathbb{D}) $ with the subspace $H^p(\mathbb{T}) $ of $L^p( \mathbb{T} ) $, where $\mathbb{T} = \partial \mathbb{D} $, which consists of functions having vanishing negative Fourier coefficients.
 We adopt this convention throughout and we will write simply $H^p $ to denote any of the two spaces when confusion does not arise.
 We now consider some operators which act on the Hilbert space $H^2(\mathbb{T}) $.
 Let $J $ be the {\it flip} operator which is defined by the rule $Jf(z)=f(\overline{z}) $ for $f\in L^2(\mathbb{T}) $.
 We will denote by $P_- $ the orthogonal projection from $L^2(\mathbb{T}) $ onto the space $H^2_-(\mathbb{T}):= J(H^2(\mathbb{T})) $.
 Given now $f\in H^2(\mathbb{T}) $ we can define the {\it Hankel operator} $H_f $ with symbol $f $ on the dense subspace of analytic polynomials as follows

 Nehari's theorem gives a description of the functions $f $ for which $H_f$ extends to a bounded operator on the whole $H^2(\mathbb{T}) $.
-In fact we have that
+In fact, we have that

-where the scalar product is the one associated to the Hardy space norm.
+where the scalar product is the one associated with the Hardy space norm.
+The space of all holomorphic functions $f\in H^2 $ for which the above quantity is finite will be denoted by $BMOA $.
 Another well studied operator acting on the Hardy space is the unilateral shift $S $, which acts by multiplication by the independent variable $z $.
 We now have the ingredients needed in order to define a Foguel-Hankel operator $\Gamma_f $ which acts on the direct sum $ H^2(\mathbb{T}) \oplus H^2(\mathbb{T})$ of two Hardy spaces equipped with the standard Hilbert space norm. $\Gamma_f $ is defined as the following $2\times 2 $ block matrix

 A key feature of this class is that its polynomial functional calculus can be expressed in a very simple way.
-Let $p\in \mathbb{C}[z] $ a polynomial, then as can be readily verified
+Let $p\in \mathbb{C}[z] $ be a polynomial, then as can be readily verified

 Thus polynomial expressions in $\Gamma_f $ reduce to a block matrix containing multiplication operators by $p $ and its adjoint and another Hankel operator, which makes estimates particularly accessible.